 Are you a non-native speaker of English?
-Take a look at the tuition, workshops and proofreading services offered by English Language Education, the Peer Proofreading Scheme run by EUSA, and the self-study material prepared by the Institute for Academic Development.
+Take a look at the services offered by English Language Education, the Peer Proofreading Scheme run by EUSA, and the self-study material prepared by the Institute for Academic Development.

 Do you have a documented disability?
 The Student Disability Service offers proofreading services as well.